evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 ## Climate system

 There is one climate system available.
-The 4-zone climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
+The 3-zone climate system supports different temperatures in three zones for the driver, passenger, and backseat.
 This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
 This heat pump can save significant energy used for heating in cold weather.

 ## Comfort